Renewing your AALA licence: why timeliness matters

 Walking group ascending steep rocky hill with views far below

-Applications for renewal should be received by the AALA not less than 3 months and not more than 6 months before the expiry of the current licence.
+Applications for licence renewal must be received by the AALA no less than three months and not more than 6 months before the expiry of the current licence.

-Ensuring an application has been accepted on time (during this period) means the licence will remain in force until such time as a decision is made.
+Submitting an application within this window ensures it is accepted on time.
+It means the licence will remain in force until a decision is made.

-Not having an application accepted within this window means the applicant risks:
+If an application is not accepted within the required window the applicant risks:

-• Being unlicensed and therefore unable to legally provide activities for which a licence is required
+• Being unlicensed, and therefore unable to legally provide activities requiring a licence

-• Not being awarded an ‘additional’ year duration – if it expires during the review period
+• Losing the opportunity for an additional year of licence duration if it expires during the review period

-• Returning to a 1-year duration (or less) – if it expires before a renewal application is accepted
+• Returning to a one-year duration (or less) – if the licence expires before the renewal application is accepted

-In a recent example a provider who would have received a 3-year licence, had the application been made in good time, has been issued a licence with an 11-month duration.
+A recent example illustrates the impact: a provider who would have been eligible for a three-year licence, had the application been submitted in good time, received a licence with an 11-month duration.

 QR Code